NUCLEAR-BOMB/mlog-compiler/README.md

 ### The compiler can:
 - Check for errors:
   - Number of arguments
-  - command name
+  - Command name
-  - closing parentheses
+  - Closing parentheses
 - Call multiple commands on one line (;)